wenhaojiangsoc/statslab23/README.md

 ### Lab 1 Basic of R and Rstudio, R Markdown, LaTeX (9/8/2023)
 + Lab 1 covers the introduction R and to Rstudio, LaTeX, data structures in R, basic data cleaning, and a guidance to assignment 1.
 + Preview lab notes: [Lab 1](https://htmlpreview.github.io/?https://github.com/wenhaojiangsoc/statslab/blob/main/lab1/lab1.html)
-+ Download the lab folder from the link: https://download-directory.github.io/.
-I will explain in lab.
++ Download the lab or assignment folder from the link: https://download-directory.github.io/.
+You will need to **copy and paste the link of the folder after you click the target folder**.
+For example, lab 1 link is: https://github.com/wenhaojiangsoc/statslab/tree/main/lab1

+### Problem Set 1 (Due 9/29/2023)
++ Please knit `ps1_problems.Rmd` in the `ps1` folder to convert the problem set to either a PDF or html file.
+Please submit a PDF file if you can, and only submit a html file if PDF is not possible.
+Please pay attention to the instructions of the assignment.